xli1224/stephenmcd.github.com/_posts/tumblr/2010-03-18-where-is-pep-8-for-technical-documentation.md

 ---
 layout: post
-title: "Where is PEP 8 for Technical Documentation?"
+title: Where is PEP 8 for Technical Documentation?
+tags:
+- python
+- documentation
 ---
 Anyone who has programmed in Python for a considerable length of time will at least have some passing familiarity with [PEP 8](http://www.python.org/dev/peps/pep-0008/) - the document that goes into an